 Indira Nehru (later Indira Gandhi) was the first female Prime Minister of India.
-She was also a Badmintonian, and the history of Badminton is about girls learning to do everything.
-Badminton is one of the oldest schools founded specifically to educate girls.
-Our values and success are built on the pioneering ideas of extraordinary women.
+She was also a Badmintonian.
+Badminton is one of the oldest schools founded specifically to educate girls and our values and success are built on the pioneering ideas of extraordinary women.

-For now 160 years we have nurtured and inspired girls to succeed in every area of life: from politics to the creative arts; from medicine to motherhood.
-Educating girls is our history and our future, and we know how to do it well, providing the best preparation for thriving in a global society.
+For over 160 years we have nurtured and inspired girls to succeed in every area of life: from politics to the creative arts; from medicine to law.
+Educating girls is our history and our future.
+We know how to do it well, providing the best preparation for thriving in a global society.

-The school’s radical heritage is like that of some the Oxbridge colleges founded for women, and our teachers and leaders often came out of this Oxbridge tradition of proto-feminism.
-From the start the school was also unusual in its internationalism, welcoming girls whose parents lived abroad; Our first international boarder, a young girl whose parents were in the British colony of Demerara, arrived in 1858.
-The curriculum was much broader than was usual for girls, and there was a particular emphasis on extra-curricular activities, especially sport (something girls at this time seldom had the chance to try at all).
+The School’s radical heritage is like that of some of the Oxbridge colleges founded for women, and our teachers and leaders often came out of this Oxbridge tradition of proto-feminism.
+From the start the School was also unusual in its internationalism, welcoming girls whose parents lived abroad; our first international boarder, a young girl whose parents were in the British colony of Demerara, arrived in 1858.
+The curriculum was much broader than was usual for girls, and there was a particular emphasis on co-curricular activities, especially sport (something girls at this time seldom had the chance to try at all).

-In 1924 Badminton moved to its present site, under the headship of Miss Beatrice May Baker, who brought with her progressive ideas about freedom of expression.
-She encouraged a questioning approach to learning which still makes Badminton stand out today.
-Under her leadership, Badminton became a Public School with a worldwide reputation and a worldwide reach.
-Girls and staff often travelled abroad and Badminton attracted pupils from all over the world.
+In 1924 Badminton moved to its present site, under the headship of Miss Beatrice May Baker.
+Under her leadership, Badminton became a Public School with a worldwide reputation and reach.

 We know we are fortunate to be the product of such a powerful history.
 The pioneering women and men who created Badminton had great foresight, and their values give all of us here a sense of the importance of a Badminton education in a global society.